OFTEIN-NET/OFTEIN-Router-and-Monitoring-Pod/README.md

 ```
 sudo ./promtail -config.file ./config-promtail.yml
 ```
 Next, configure the Overlay Vxlan connection between the router pods.
-If using hub-and-spoke topology, hub router pod need to point to all spoke routers and spoke point back to hub router pod.
+If using hub-and-spoke topology, hub router pod need to point to all spoke routers and spoke router pods point back to hub router pod.
 The openvswitch container image comes with ssh only.
 Access the ovs container using ssh.

 ```